Introduction

 5. Andorra

-Andorra sits between France and Spain in the Pyrenees and is one of the most underused options on this list.
-Income tax runs from 0% on the first €24,000 to a maximum of 10% above that.
+Personal income tax runs from zero on the first €24,000 up to a maximum of 10% above that.
 Capital gains tax is zero.
 Inheritance tax is zero.
+The structure is straightforward.
+There are no complex ongoing arrangements required to maintain the position once residency is established.

 6. Isle of Man